Stationary random subgroups in negative curvature: Introduction

-for $\mu^{\otimes \mathbb{N}}$-almost surely sequence $(g_i) \in \Gamma^\mathbb{N}$ has critical exponent $\delta(A) \ge \delta(\mu) = \frac{h(\mu)}{l(\mu)}$.
-We prove and make use of Theorem \ref{thm:Tanaka} which is a vast generalization of Tanaka's result.
+In the setting of finitely supported random walks and word metrics on hyperbolic groups, Tanaka showed in \cite[\S 6]{tanaka2017hausdorff} that any subset $A \subset \Gamma$ which contains the entire trajectory $\{\omega_n = g_1 \cdots g_n\}_{n\in \mathbb{N}}$ for an $\mu^{\otimes \mathbb{N}}$-positive measure set of sequences $(g_i) \in \Gamma^\mathbb{N}$ has critical exponent $\delta(A) \ge \delta(\mu) = \frac{h(\mu)}{l(\mu)}$.
+We prove and make use of Theorem \ref{thm:improvedtanaka} which is a vast generalization of Tanaka's result.
 For us the group $\Gamma$ need not be hyperbolic, but merely non-amenable.
-The random walk need not be finitely supported, but only to have finite $p$-th moment for some $p>1$.
-This improvement allows us to work with the discretization of Brownian motion which is infinitely supported.
-The set $A$ in question is assumed to contain a \emph{positive proportion} of each random walk trajectory, i.e. sample paths visit it statistically rather deterministically.
-Finally, we conclude that the partial Poincare series associated to the set $A$ diverges at the exponent $\delta(\mu)$.
+The random walk need not be finitely supported, but only to have finite first moment.
+This improvement allows us to work with measures having $\delta(\mu) = d(X)$, such as the discretization of Brownian motion.
+The set $A$ in question is assumed to contain a \emph{positive proportion} of each random walk trajectory rather than the whole trajectory, i.e. sample paths visit it statistically rather deterministically.
+Finally, we conclude that the partial Poincare series associated to the set $A$ diverges at the exponent $\delta(\mu)$, which is stronger than concluding that $\delta(A)\geq \delta(\mu)$.

 We expect our results concerning critical exponents can be extended beyond isometry groups of hyperbolic spaces, for instance to rank-one $\CAT{0}$-spaces, Cayley graphs of relatively hyperbolic groups, and products of rank one symmetric spaces.
-The probabilistic framework for these generalizations is laid out in this paper, one needs to modify few geometric techniques from \cite{gekhtman2019critical}.
+The probabilistic framework for these generalizations is laid out in this paper; one needs to modify a few geometric techniques from \cite{gekhtman2019critical}.